Cairnarvon/uptime/doc/index.rst

 but not impossible on any major platform.
 It tries to do this without creating any child processes, because parsing ``uptime(1)``'s output is cheating.

+In the course of determining the uptime, this module may also determine the boot time.
+Therefore, it also provides a way to get at that.

 It also exposes various platform-specific `helper functions`_, which you probably won't need.